 flowers, and S. rugosa 'Fireworks' grows to 3' and will light up your garden with long arching sprays of gold.
 Do include one of more of these outstanding fall perennials in your garden.

 Symphyotrichum oblongifolium, aromatic aster, Zones 5-9.
 This aster relative has gotten a lot of attention lately for its beautiful blue-with-a-hint-of-lavender flowers with yellow centers that bloom profusely in autumn.
 The foliage is aromatic when crushed.
 Unlike the tall asters, this one is low-growing and spreads by rhizomes to form a large clump.
-'October Skies' is a good cultivar of this North American native wildflower.
+'October Skies' and 'Raydon's Favorite are good cultivars of this North American native wildflower.

 Tricyrtis hirta, toad lily, Zones 4-8.
 Toad lilies are delightful in the late summer and fall shade garden--and they are certainly more beautiful than their common name.
 T. hirta produces lilac flowers in the leaf axils on long arching stems from late summer to mid fall.